kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/color_sensor/README.md

 </div>

 #### Algorithm for Detecting Blue and Orange Lines Using a Color Sensor
-  1. After the program is initiated, it activates the color sensor to continuously detect the color values on the ground.
+1. After the program is started, it will first read the three original values of the field lines: blue (blue_color = 15), orange (orange_color = 27), and white (white_color = 35).
-  2. If the detected color value is lower than that of white(35), it indicates that it's one of the lines, either blue(15) or orange(27).
+2. Then, the light sensor will read the current color value of the field and record it in the variable color_value.
+If the detected color value is greater than white (35), the vehicle can move forward directly.
+Otherwise, it indicates that it may be one of the blue (15) or orange (27) lines.
-  3. At this point, comparing the color value to the midpoint between the blue(15) and orange(27) line values determines which line it is.
+3. Next, the program will add the color values of blue (15) and orange (27) and then divide them by 2 to obtain the middle value of the color value.
-  4. If the value is lower than the midpoint, it's the blue line, and if it's higher, it's the orange line.
+4. Finally, the program will use the value of color_value to determine which line it is.
+If color_value is lower than the middle value, it indicates that it is a blue line (15); if color_value is higher than the middle value, it indicates that it is an orange line (27).
+When the blue and orange lines are known first, the vehicle can be determined to go clockwise or counterclockwise.
   <div align=center><img src="./img/color_sensor.png"></div>

 # <div align="center">![HOME](../../other/img/Home.png)[Return Home](../../)</div>